GrandPurpleOcelot/Morse-Light-Translator-OpenCV/README.md

 ## How it works?

 This project translates morse code from blinking light into plain english.
 A webcam is used to read the pulsing of a smartphone's flashlight, which then can be converted to Latin alphabet, including numbers and some punctuations.

+All the decoding is done in real-time.

 ![gif](/static/cap.gif)